Stajduhar-A/Project_Scripts/README.md

-# project_scripts
+# Shape Sensitivity Project

-This repository houses numerous scripts being used in the shape sensitivity project.
+This repository contains numerous scripts being used in the shape sensitivity project.